BastienFoucher/Grenat.Functional.DDD/README.md

 ```

-# Calling the Application Layer from an ASP.Net Core controller
+## Calling the Application Layer from an ASP.Net Core controller

-The code to call `AddProduct()` can look like this:
+The code to call an application layer's `AddProduct()` function (see above) can look like this:

 ```C#
 [HttpPost]